Import Your Car from the US to Canada: Step-by-Step Guide (2026)

 Importing a car involves several costs, so budgeting is essential to avoid surprises.
 Here’s a breakdown of potential expenses:

-Tip: Compare the total cost of importing versus buying a similar vehicle in Canada to ensure it’s worth the effort.
+Tip: Compare the total cost of importing versus buying a similar vehicle in Canada to ensure it’s worth the effort, especially given the current surtax environment.

 Tips to Make the Process Easier